Jeanca7/choppingboard.ie/README.md

 People can learn from others and introduce followers/viewers to their own recipes, and they can do this without being a profesional chef but being passionate about cooking.

 ## Build status
-Travis has been used for building the status of continus integration.
+Travis has been used for building status of continus integration.

 [![Build Status](https://travis-ci.org/Jeanca7/choppingboard.ie.svg?branch=master)](https://travis-ci.org/Jeanca7/choppingboard.ie)